cameronmathis/SortingAlgorithms/InsertionSort/README.md

 * [Contact](#contact)

 ## Algorithm details
-Bubble Sort works by repeatedly swapping the adjacent elements if they are in wrong order.
-Bubble Sort usually runs in O(n^2) time complexity, but runs in O(n) time complexity if the array is already sorted.
-It has an auxiliary space complexity of O(1).
+Insertion sort works by splitting the array into sorted and an unsorted parts and then placing values from the unsorted part at the correct position in the sorted part.
+Insertion Sort runs in O(n^2) time complexity and has an auxiliary space complexity of O(1).

 ## Setup
 In order to run, clone this repo onto your local machine.
 Once you have navigated to the project folder, run the command: